If mutual funds are the fuel-efficient minivans of the investment community, then company stocks are the exotic sports

 Indeed, few other asset classes can match the hidden potential of publicly held stocks.

-A well-timed investment in Warren Buffett's Berkshire Hathaway, for example, could easily have set you up for an early retirement.
-Its stock price in May 1981 of $520 grew to more than $192,000 in 2014 would have netted a return on investment in excess of 36,000 percent.
+A well-timed investment in Warren Buffett’s Berkshire Hathaway, for example, could easily have set you up for an early retirement.
+Its stock price in May 1981 of $520 grew to more than $192,000 in 2014, and would have netted a return on investment in excess of 36,000 percent.

 With that opportunity for rocket-powered growth, however, also comes greater risk.

 Consider the wide-eyed optimists who bet all their savings on a high tech start-up in 1999, only to see their paper wealth — plus some — evaporate the following year when the dot-com bubble burst.
 Or the effects on portfolios and housing values following the 2008 financial collapse.

 To maintain a balanced portfolio, Shashin Shah, now wealth manager at SGS Wealth Management in Dallas, suggests average investors have no more than 10 percent of their total portfolio allocated to individual stocks.

 During their working years, and depending on risk tolerance, investors should be well diversified among stock and bond mutual funds and cash.